codeb1ooded/RTI_Automation/README.md

 ###Languages required
 Front-end : HTML, CSS, JS <br />
-Back-end: PHP, Databases from php
+Back-end: PHP, Databases from php <br />
+Hosting service: 000webhost.com

 ###Setup
 You need to install xampp on your system to setup this project.(Refer to online guides for installing xampp for your Operating System) <br />